byui-cit/cit470/ab1/README.md

 ### Tools
 - Sign up for a free gns3.com account: [https://www.gns3.com/account/login](https://www.gns3.com/account/login)
 - A desktop or laptop computer with at least 16GB RAM
-- A Type-II Hypervisor, suitable to running the GNS3 VM that accompanies the GNS3 application:
+- A Type-II Hypervisor, suitable to run the KVM (kernel-virtual-machine) features of the GNS3 VM that accompanies the GNS3 application:
   - Oracle VirtualBox
-  - VMware Workstation or Fusion
+  - VMware Workstation Player or VMware Fusion Player
+  - Microsoft Hyper-V Manager
 - GNS3 software components:
   - The GNS3 application: [https://www.gns3.com/software/download](https://www.gns3.com/software/download)
   - The GNS3 VM: [https://www.gns3.com/software/download-vm](https://www.gns3.com/software/download-vm)

+*If your computer isn't capable of satisfying all of these requirements, you should defer this project and choose to work on different above-and-beyond opportunities.
+There are still enough opportunities to earn the grade you desire, so don't fret if you are unable to complete this GNS3 project.*

 ### Requirements
 - Install the GNS3 VM, and verify that it has KVM support available.
 - Install the GNS3 application, and configure it to use the GNS3 VM for appliance images.
 - Create a working mock-up of your network diagram, including the following nodes:
   - Deploy a "NAT" cloud endpoint device as your **outside** security zone.
-  - Deploy three "Ethernet Switch" devices, with one of each as the central node of your **dmz**, **inside**, and **secure** zones.
+  - Deploy four "Ethernet Switch" devices, with one of each as the central node of your **interconnect**, **dmz**, **inside**, and **secure** zones.
-  - Deploy an "Internet-facing" firewall node with three connections: one to your *outside* NAT node, another to your **dmz** switch node, and the third to your **inside** switch node.
+  - Deploy an "Internet-facing" firewall node with four connections: one to your **outside** NAT node, another to your **dmz** switch node, a third to your **inside* switch node, and finally a connection to your **interconnect** switch node.
-    - configure this firewall to automatically get a DHCP address from the **outside** "NAT" cloud, but configure your selected static gateway IP addresses on its **dmz** and **inside** interfaces.
+    - configure this firewall to automatically get a DHCP address from the **outside** "NAT" cloud, but configure your selected static gateway IP addresses on its **dmz**, **inside**, and **interconnect** interfaces.
-  - Deploy a "Secure-facing" firewall node with two connections, to your **inside** and **secure** switches.
+  - Deploy a "Secure-facing" firewall node with two connections, to your **secure**, and **interconnect** switches.
-    - configure your selected static gateway IP addresses on its **inside** and **secure** interfaces.
+    - configure your selected static gateway IP addresses on its **secure**, and **interconnect** interfaces.
-    - on the Internet-facing firewall, configure an additional static route to the secure zone via the secure-facing firewall.
   - Deploy two "VPCS" (virtual PC stub) endpoints, one each connected to the switches in your **dmz** and **secure** zones.
-    - configure appropriate static IP addresses on each VPCS.
+    - configure and save appropriate static IP addresses and default gateway routes on each VPCS.
   - Download and deploy a "webterm" endpoint device, and connect it to your **inside** switch.
-    - configure an appropriate static IP address on the webterm, with a default route through the Internet-facing firewall and an additional static route to the secure zone through the secure-facing firewall.
+    - configure an appropriate static IP address on the webterm, with its default route through the Internet-facing firewall.
   - configure appropriate policy rules on each firewall, such that:
-    - the endpoint devices in the **dmz**, **inside**, and **secure** zones can ping each other (using ICMP Ping protocol)
+    - the endpoint devices in the **dmz**, **inside**, and **secure** zones can ping each other (via the usual ICMP Ping protocol)
-    - the endpoint devices in the **dmz** and **inside** zones can successfully ping Google's public DNS server 8.8.8.8, and the webterm's browser (**inside** zone) can access web sites (such as Google, or Amazon, or Instagram, etc.)
+    - the endpoint devices in the **dmz** and **inside** zones can successfully ping Google's public DNS server 8.8.8.8, and the (**inside** zone) webterm's browser can access web sites (such as Google, or Amazon, or Instagram, etc.)
     - the endpoint device in the secure zone *cannot* ping or otherwise connect to any Internet host in the **outside** zone.

 ### Deliverable
 Upload an illustrated tutorial, in which you explain what you did and how you accomplished it.
-- your document should be clear enough that one of your peers would be able to follow your instructions and accomplish the same tasks.
+- Your document should be clear enough that one of your peers would be able to follow your instructions and accomplish the same tasks.
-- identify any difficult or challenging parts of the project, and clearly explain how you diagnosed and overcame your obstacles.
+- Identify any difficult or challenging parts of the project, and clearly explain how you diagnosed and overcame your obstacles.
-- include a few cropped screen captures where appropriate.
+- Include a few cropped screen captures where appropriate.
+- There are a lot of requirements to satisfy, so your document will be many pages long.

 ### Scoring Rubric
 - If your tutorial satisfies every requirement outlined above, you will earn a passing score (one point).